polski.directory

 Beginner

-• Literally "a storm in a glass of water."
-Means a huge fuss over something trivial — the Polish equivalent of "a storm in a teacup."
+• Literally "a storm in a glass of water," this idiom describes a big fuss about something trivial — a tempest in a teapot.
+It is used when someone is …

 Beginner